MicrosoftDocs/win32/desktop-src/WinAuto/appendix-g--active-accessibility-bridge-to-ui-automation.md

 ---
 title: Appendix G Active Accessibility Bridge to UI Automation
-description: This appendix contains information about the Microsoft Active Accessibility Bridge. ms.assetid: 'f19036c7-5a18-4faa-a98d-564e5e63a94f'
+description: This appendix contains information about the Microsoft Active Accessibility Bridge. ms.assetid: f19036c7-5a18-4faa-a98d-564e5e63a94f ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Appendix G: Active Accessibility Bridge to UI Automation

 This appendix contains information about the Microsoft Active Accessibility Bridge.
 The Active Accessibility Bridge enables applications that implement Microsoft Active Accessibility to access applications that implement Microsoft UI Automation.
 By bridging Microsoft Active Accessibility and UI Automation together, Microsoft Active Accessibility-based clients, such as a screenreader on Windows XP, can programmatically interact with UI Automation-based providers of UI Automation, such as a Windows Presentation Foundation (WPF) application.
 It is part of the UI Automation Native Core API (UIAutomationCore.dll).

 The Active Accessibility Bridge maps UI Automation properties and events to those of Microsoft Active Accessibility.
-The following tables map the Microsoft Active Accessibility [**IAccessible**](iaccessible.md) interface methods and properties to UI Automation.
+The following tables map the Microsoft Active Accessibility [**IAccessible**](/windows/win32/oleacc/nn-oleacc-iaccessible?branch=master) interface methods and properties to UI Automation.
 Use these tables to determine appropriate coding practices for developing your Microsoft Active Accessibility-based client.

 ### Navigation and Hierarchy Properties